-The reclaimed No. 1 Shaft mine is located about one kilometre south-southeast of the Madsen mill complex within Confederation Assemblage rocks.
-This is a very old prospect whose discovery predates that of the Madsen Deposit.
+The No. 1 Shaft target is located about one kilometre south-southeast of the Madsen mill complex within Confederation Assemblage rocks.
+This prospect predates that of the Madsen Deposit.
 Records of the No. 1 Shaft area are fragmented but some original linens and later plans and sections are archived at the Madsen record collection.
 These show that the No. 1 Shaft was sunk south of the steeply southeast-dipping No. 1 Vein.
 Five levels of workings are shown on plan maps from the 1930s.